-All the key contributing factors to the reduction of unemployment rates since 2001 within the District must be sustained.
+All the key contributing factors to the reduction of unemployment rates since 2004 within the District must be sustained.
 On the other end, new alternatives must also be explored with the primary aim of increasing the pace with which job opportunities are created and the unemployed are absorbed in the job market.
-This will include amongst others the use of the current s 12 and 13 below will prove to be pivotal to the overall developmental imperatives of the District.
-This is because these categories constitute majority of the population of the District.

-District CEOs Forum to initiate and oversee implementation of robust job creating strategies within a specific period and the establishment of Special Economic Zone (SEZ) to take advantage of the Manufacturing potential of the District.
+This will include amongst others the use of the current District CEOs Forum to initiate and oversee implementation of robust job creating strategies within a specific period and the establishment of Special Economic Zone (SEZ) to take advantage of the Manufacturing potential of the District.